 I have a PhD in philosophy and an MS in biology, both from Duke University.
-Most recently I published a paper with Robert Brandon (Duke University): “Drift sometimes dominates selection, and vice versa: A reply to Clatterbuck, Sober and Lewontin” (with Robert Brandon in Biology and Philosophy) and “Why Flying Dogs are Rare: A General Theory of Luck in Evolutionary Transitions” (Forthcoming in Studies in History and Philosophy of Science Part C: Studies in History and Philosophy of Biological and Biomedical Sciences).
+My most recently publications include “Drift sometimes dominates selection, and vice versa: A reply to Clatterbuck, Sober and Lewontin” (with Robert Brandon in Biology and Philosophy) and “Why Flying Dogs are Rare: A General Theory of Luck in Evolutionary Transitions” (Forthcoming in Studies in History and Philosophy of Science Part C: Studies in History and Philosophy of Biological and Biomedical Sciences).

 My research interests include philosophy of biology, philosophy of science, history of science (particularly Darwin), evolutionary theory, and biomedical ethics.
 I also have interests in the evolution of technology, philosophy and literature, existentialism, and Wittgenstein.